Providence schools drop masking on Monday

-With COVID cases declining, Providence school officials sent out a survey to families last month to see if they would prefer to keep the mask mandate in place, or make it virtual.
+With COVID-19 cases declining, Providence school officials sent out a survey to families last month to see if they would prefer to keep the mask mandate in place or make it optional.

 Of the 3,000 people who responded, 69% said they wanted to make masks optional, according to results provided by the district.